Contents

 How Seriously Should You Take Uncloaking Your Amazon Affiliate Links?

-As I mentioned above, I received a warning message from Amazon myself.
+Very seriously.
+As I mentioned earlier, I received a warning message from Amazon myself.

 I actually received the warning because I submitted a support request asking a question about the policy.
 They automatically sent my site (that I had to specify for the request) for review.